-Apartments and basic needs – Osey Chail’s twenty apartments across Israel are home to 70 lone soldiers from Haredi backgrounds.
+Apartments and basic needs – Osey Chail’s twenty apartments across Israel are home to over 70 lone soldiers from Haredi backgrounds.
 Each soldier is provided with his or her own room in a fully furnished apartment, which houses 3-4 soldiers.
 The soldiers arrive home and find the refrigerator full, the bills paid, and all their basic needs met, including sheets, towels, pillows, blankets and toiletries.
 Twice a year, Osey Chail provides the soldiers with a clothing gift card, enabling them to purchase clothing, underwear and other necessary items that they cannot afford otherwise on a small army stipend.

 Adoptive families – Each apartment has an accompanying local family living nearby and a supportive community.
 The family and community members act as an emotional support system for the soldiers.
 Each soldier knows he always welcome in the family home for meals on Shabbat, holidays during the week, or just to spend time surrounded by the ordinary noise and warmth of a family.
 Army ceremonies can be lonely affairs for lone soldiers, as they see their fellow soldiers surrounded and celebrated by family.
 The adoptive families, along with Osey Chail staff and volunteers, attend these ceremonies and uplift the lone soldier’s spirit.
 Osey Chail and the adoptive families offer a helping hand and open ears, giving the soldiers a true sense of family – someone to turn to in times of crisis and joy, someone who will be there at critical moments.